LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Related work

-\vsp \paragraph{Leveraging 3D information to better segment in 2D.} Most prior works focusing on semantic segmentation leverage 2D models specialized for this task.
+\myparagraph{Leveraging 3D information to better segment in 2D} Most prior works focusing on semantic segmentation leverage 2D models specialized for this task.
 The early work of \cite{yen2022nerfsupervision} uplifts learned 2D image inpainters by optimizing view consistency over depth and appearance.
 Subsequent works have mostly relied on uplifting either features from SAM's encoder~\citep{zhou2024feature3dgs}, binary SAM masks~\citep{cen2023segmentNeRF, cen2023segmentGS}, or SAM masks automatically generated for all objects in the image~\citep{ye2024gaussiangrouping, ying2023omniseg3d, kim2024garfield}.
 The latter approach is computationally expensive, as it requires querying SAM on a grid of points over the image.
-It also requires matching inconsistent mask predictions across views, with \emph{e.g.} a temporal propagation model~\citep{ye2024gaussiangrouping} or a hierarchical learning approach~\citep{kim2024garfield}, which introduces additional computational overhead.
-In this work, we focus on single instance segmentation and show that our uplifted features are on par with state-of-the-art approaches~\citep{cen2023segmentNeRF,cen2023segmentGS,ying2023omniseg3d}.
-Standing out from prior work uplifting DINO features~\citep{tschernezki2022n3f,kobayashi2022decomposing,isrfgoel2023interactive,kerr2023lerf,liu2023weakly, ye2023featurenerf, zuo2024fmgs}, we quantitatively show that DINOv2 features can be used on their own for semantic segmentation and rival SAM-based models through a simple graph diffusion process that leverages 3D geometry. \vsp \paragraph{Learning 3D CLIP features for open-vocabulary object localization.} For learning 3D CLIP features, prior works leverage vision models such as DINO or SAM.
-DINO is used to regularize and refine CLIP features~\citep{kerr2023lerf, liu2023weakly, zuo2024fmgs, shi2024legaussians}, while SAM is employed for generating instance-level CLIP representations~\citep{qin2023langsplat}.
-These approaches suffer from high computational costs, resorting to either dimensionality reduction or efficient multi-resolution embedding representations, and usually run for a total of one to two hours for feature map generation and 3D feature optimization.
-In contrast, our approach bypasses the high computational cost of gradient-based optimization and, combined with graph diffusion, is an order of magnitude faster than these prior works.
+It also requires matching inconsistent mask predictions across views, with \eg a temporal propagation model~\citep{ye2024gaussiangrouping} or a hierarchical learning approach~\citep{kim2024garfield}, which introduces additional computational overhead.
+In this work, we focus on single instance segmentation and show that our uplifted features are on par with the state of the art~\citep{cen2023segmentNeRF,cen2023segmentGS,ying2023omniseg3d}.
+Standing out from prior work uplifting DINO features~\citep{tschernezki2022n3f,kobayashi2022decomposing,isrfgoel2023interactive,kerr2023lerf,liu2023weakly, ye2023featurenerf, zuo2024fmgs}, we show that DINOv2 features can be used on their own for semantic segmentation and rival SAM-based models through a simple graph diffusion process that leverages 3D geometry.